DronePilotsFederation/WRSA-WorkingGroup/WorldRotorSportsAssociationRules.md

 Three Judgement Categories:
 * Difficulty - Were the tricks performed mostly easy or difficult?
 Suggested trick difficulty ratings below.
 Ultimately judges have discretion for rating dificulty of tricks.
 * Style/Flow - How well did each trick/move flow into the next?
 How did the entire routine flow together?
-Any Any crash should take away from this number, a score of 5 means great flow and zero unintentional collisions/crashes
+Any crash should take away from this number, a score of 5 means great flow and zero unintentional collisions/crashes
 * Use of Course/Obstacles - How well did the pilot make use of the course layout and obstacles?

 Each category scored 0-5, combined scores multiplied by .667 and rounded to nearest decimal for combined score of 0-10